ProwlingLynx/ProwlingLynx/README.md

   <img src="./svgs/trello.svg" height="50px" width="50px"/>
   <img src="./svgs/webpack-icon.svg" height="50px" width="50px"/>
 </div>

-## <a id="blog"></a> Blog
-Here is an idea that was given to me: write your thoughts down so you can commit them to memory and then share them with others so you can continue to grow and learn.

-I have a resistance to writing my thoughts down publically in all truthfulness.
-Something about knowing the world will be able to scrutinize my thoughts and knowing I will eventually write something factually wrong scares me.
-To say I am uncomfortable is an understatement.
-So to make the experience a bit more comfortable, and hopefully more fun, I intend to write a blog post every day using this public repository until I get a site up and running to house my thoughts.

-I don't have any real way to have public feedback at this time, but feel free to reach out via [my contact details](#contact-me)

-Without further ado, here is my temporary solution for blogging: [Blogs](./blogs/README.md)

 ## <a id="books"></a> Books
 These are some books I've found looking through GitHub.
 I do not own any of them or was the one to create the repository.
 Still, if anything is amiss feel free to reach out to me.
 [Contact](#contact-me)